 - Split Window Buttons Selecting a button activates the view and grid options for the corresponding split panes. - Single Window Activates menu and grid options for only the first pane of a window split. - 2-Way Horizontal Sets the default behavior to create two panes, one above the other.
 The upper pane is the active view.
 When selected, view and grid preferences options are available for those two panes. - 2-Way Vertical Sets the default behavior to create two side-by-side panes.
 The left pane is the active view.
 When selected, view and grid preferences options are available for those two panes. - 4-Way Split Sets the default behavior to split the document pane horizontally and vertically, creating four panes.
 The upper-left pane becomes the active view.
-When selected, view and grid preferences options are available for all four panes. - Grid buttons When selected, displays the grid in the selected pane. - Restore All Resets the view menu and grid settings for all four panes.
+When selected, view and grid preferences options are available for all four panes. - Select View Type Menus Sets the default views for each pane in a split.
+The menu includes the default views and an eye icon , which represents the view in the document pane at the time of the split. - Grid buttons When selected, displays the grid in the selected pane. - Restore All Resets the view menu and grid settings for all four panes.
 By default, grids are hidden.
 The upper-left pane shows ZX view (Front).
 The upper-right pane shows XZ view (Left).
 The lower-left pane shows YX view (Top).
 The lower-right pane shows the current view in the document pane at the time of the split.